saaralonbarkat/site/cv.md

 ###Working papers

+Gilad, Sharon, Saar Alon-Barkat, and Chagai Weiss.
+"Government Translation of Social Movementsג€™ Agendas and its Shaping by Bureucratic Politics".
+Work in progress (submitted for publication).

+Saar Alon-Barkat.
+"The effects of symbols and information in government public communication on citizens' trust: Evidence from a survey experiment".
+Work in progress.

 Alon-Barkat, Saar.
 "Bureaucracies' Shaping of Citizens' Attitudes: Functional, Informational, Procedural-Fairness and Symbolic Effect".
 Work in progress.

-Saar Alon-Barkat.
-"The Effects of Substantive Information and Symbols on Citizens' Attitudes, and their Moderation by Personal Relevance".
-Work in progress.

-Gilad, Sharon, Saar Alon-Barkat, and Chagai Weiss.
-"Bureaucratic Politics of Government Translation of Social Movement Agendas".
+Gilad, Sharon and Saar Alon-Barkat.
+"Civil Servantsג€™ Social Identities as Factor Balancing Between Reputation Seeking and Accountability".
 Work in progress.